 Summary and Conclusion

 This battle represented the culminating point of the Australian Corps on the Western Front.
-A deliberate Corps attack, it was executed with amazing speed and alacrity.
-The Battle procedure involved to adjust the initial plan and then to manouevre the three key Divisions into position across a major terrain obstacle and in the final stages under observation and fire from the enemy is an undertaking of a scale that the Australian Army has not done before or since.
+A deliberate Corps attack off the line of march, it was executed with amazing speed.
+The Battle procedure involved - adjusting the initial plan and then manouevring the three key Divisions into position across a major terrain obstacle and in the final stages under observation and fire from the enemy - is an undertaking of a scale that the Australian Army has not done before or since.

 The AIF itself was nearing the point of exhaustion.
 Grossly under strengh and well under the 3:1 ratio of attackers to defenders that normally predicate success in attack, they still managed to wrest control of the objective from the enemy with no tanks or the level of artillery support they had enjoyed in early August.

 The fact that the 5th Brigade was forced off the Mont on the first day by German counter-attacks, or the fact that the 6th Brigade needed two attempts to wrest the objective from the enemy do not signify failure or demean the level of accomplishment as is inferrred by some.
 Rather it exemplfies the depth in attack they were able to generate, and dogged adherence to their aim, despite low numbers and further casualties.
-Further, the determination with which it was carried was eblematic of what experienced, well trained, well led and highly motivated troops can achieve.
-Resilience was as was so often the case, exemplified by the capacity of Privates and Corporals to step up and assume tactical conmmand when more senior leaders became casualties.
-This in an Army that had been rank amateurs just four years previously when landed on Gallioli's fatal shore.
+Further, the determination with which it was carried was emblematic of what experienced, well trained, well led and highly motivated troops can achieve.
+Resilience was, as was so often the case, exemplified by the capacity of Privates and Corporals to step up and assume tactical command when more senior leaders became casualties.
+This in an Army that had been rank amateurs just three and a half years previously when landed on Gallipoli's fatal shore.